him2him2/cpython/Doc/library/tracemalloc.rst

    :attr:`Traceback.total_nframe` attribute.
 That allows one to know if a traceback has been truncated by the traceback limit.

-   The :attr:`Trace.traceback` attribute is a class:`Traceback` instance.
+   The :attr:`Trace.traceback` attribute is a :class:`Traceback` instance.

    .. versionchanged:: 3.7
       Frames are now sorted from the oldest to the most recent, instead of most recent to oldest.